hackclub/hackclub/workshops/api_canvas/README.md

 ![A website that's entirely blank except for a Hi there, at the api endpoint you just wrote](https://cloud-jxf0r41ua.vercel.app/screen_shot_2020-09-29_at_5.25.21_pm.png)

-You should see a website that's entirely blank except for the words `Hi there!`
+If you see a website that's entirely blank except for the words `Hi there!`, then congratulations!
+You've just successfully written your first API endpoint! 🎉🎉🎉

 ## Making it rain (emojis)
-Nice!
-You've just written your first API endpoint! 🎉🎉🎉

-Now, let's write one that actually changes some content on your browser.
+Let's write an API endpoint that actually changes some content on your browser.

-Remember how I said that the code in `index.js` runs on the server and everything else runs in the browser and is served by the server?
-That's created a problem for us now: we can't change any content on the website from the `index.js` file, because all it's doing is getting the content from the `index.html` file and sending that to the browser, and then it never hears from that content again.
-We need to make our changes *client-side*—but we won't know to make our changes client-side unless the server receives an HTTP request.
+There's a problem, though.
+Remember how I said that the code in `index.js` runs on the server and everything else runs in the browser?
+Changing content that's loaded in your browser needs to be done *client-side*—but we won't know to make our changes client-side unless the we receive an HTTP request on the *server-side*, and right now there's no way for the server and the client to communicate.

-To fix this, we need to open a line of communication between the server and the client.
-Luckily, an awesome library called `socket.io` is here to save the day.
+We need to open a line of communication between the server and the client.
+Luckily, an awesome library called `socket.io` does just that.

 This workshop won't be diving deep into how websockets work—that's for a whole other workshop!—but basically, websockets open a wormhole between the server and the client, making it easy to quickly send data between them.